DavyLandman/lazy-recipes/content/sourdough-base.md

 ## Ingredients (1 loaf of 780g)

+Since this recipe is only flour and water, be sure to read the [Flour tips](#flour-tips) section on getting the right kind of flour.

 ### Levain

 - 20g white flour (bread flour if available, at least get unbleached flour)
 - 20g whole grain flour
 - 40g water
 - 8g active [sourdough starter](/sourdough-starter/)

 ### Bread

 - 200g white flour (bread flour if available, at least get unbleached flour)
 - 200g whole grain flour
 - 6g salt